 Tiny, secluded, and off the beaten path, you’d be forgiven for thinking that the tiny village of Stinchcombe is miles away from the closest hint of habitation.
 After all, step outside the car and you’ll hear nothing: silence with the exception of a nearby bird-call or perhaps the sound of the wind rustling through the trees.

 However, this couldn’t be further from the truth.
-Instead, Stinchcombe lies along a tiny country lane somewhere between Dursley and North Nibley (famed for its towering Tyndale Monument that sits on a steep hill, presiding over the town) and is just half a mile or so from the ever-busy M5 motorway.
+Instead, Stinchcombe lies along a tiny country lane somewhere between Dursley and North Nibley (famed for its towering Tyndale Monument that sits on a steep hill, presiding over the town and is one of the best-kept secrets of the Cotswolds) and is just half a mile or so from the ever-busy M5 motorway.

 The tiny community of under 500 residents is home to just one church, a drinking fountain, and the buttery stone houses that are so synonymous with this region of the English countryside.
 Once upon a time, the village would have also have had a village shop and post office, though these closed in 1956.

 Before planning a visit, just be clear that this is the kind of the pretty Cotswold village you simply stop through en route to somewhere else, as there is little by way of attractions to see once there!
 Luckily, gems such as Berkeley Castle and the Jensen Museum are less than a ten-minute drive away.